 Effectiveness depends on the sector and type of intervention.
-According to implementing partners in countries such as Turkey and Jordan, education and infrastructure for schools and WASH facilities are generally seen as likely to be more effective than other sectoral interventions, as well support provided by EUTF that alleviated immediate humanitarian needs.
-The reason for the perception on facilities in particular is that infrastructure interventions are more straight-forward to implement than longer-term interventions that require systemic change: they facilitate access to school and WASH facilities for beneficiaries once infrastructure is in place; and if provided facilities are well maintained, their benefits are likely to be sustained over time.
-Nonetheless, the June 2018 EUTF Results Report suggests that results in WASH at regional level, both in terms of beneficiary targets and services, are low (5.1% and 2.5%, respectively);

-and in the education sector, whilst beneficiary targets perform very well for basic education at regional level (101.6%), results stand at 3% for services.29
+According to implementing partners in countries such as Turkey and Jordan, education and infrastructure for schools and WASH facilities are generally seen as likely to be more effective than other sectoral interventions, as well as support provided by EUTF that alleviates immediate "humanitarian plus" needs.
+The reason for the perception on facilities in particular is that infrastructure interventions are more straight-forward to implement than longer-term interventions that require systemic change: they facilitate access to school and WASH facilities for beneficiaries once infrastructure is in place; and if facilities are well maintained, their benefits are likely to be sustained over time.
+Nonetheless, the June 2018 EUTF Results Report suggests that results in WASH at regional level, both in terms of beneficiary targets and services, are low (5.1% and 2.5%, respectively); and in the education sector, whilst beneficiary targets perform very well for basic education at regional level (101.6%), results stand at 3% for services.

-In these kinds of infrastructure interventions, the EUTF is considered to be setting the foundation for continued benefits to be reaped since infrastructure can continue to be used beyond programme lifetime - and in this sense it links with sustainability and impact.
+In these kinds of infrastructure interventions, the EUTF is considered to be building a firm foundation for ongoing benefits, because infrastructure can continue to be used beyond the programme's timeline lifetime - and in this sense it links with sustainability and impact.
 This encompasses rehabilitation, for example in Jordan where programmes such as QUDRA are rehabilitating schools; and ACTED will improve WASH infrastructure and facilities.
-In Serbia improvements were made to asylum centres; and in Iraq the Dohuk hospital neo-natal ward was rehabilitated, and is noted to be contributing to results according to EUD stakeholders interviewed for this evaluation and corresponding ROM reports.30 Interventions falling under this category also include the construction of new facilities, such as schools by KfW.
-For these examples, interventions provide for immediate benefits in providing increased capacity to absorb and provide services to beneficiaries, and the facilities have the potential to continue to be of benefit beyond programme lifetime either for the same purposes, for example in terms of schools, or for other purposes such as is the case in Serbia where asylum centres that were improved under EUTF could potentially provide services to vulnerable groups in those areas
+In Serbia improvements were made to asylum centres; and in Iraq the Dohuk hospital neo-natal ward was rehabilitated and is noted to be contributing to results according to EUD stakeholders interviewed for this evaluation and corresponding ROM reports.
+Interventions falling under this category also include the construction of new facilities, such as schools by KfW.
+For these examples, interventions provide for immediate benefits in providing increased capacity to absorb and provide services to beneficiaries, and the facilities have the potential for ongoing use in the future, either for the same purposes, e.g. in the case of schools, or for other purposes such as in Serbia where asylum centres that were improved under EUTF could potentially provide services to vulnerable groups in those areas.

-Interventions that focus on long-term, systemic change are recognised by the EUTF team and by stakeholders interviewed for this evaluation to require longer timeframes to reap results, and therefore effectiveness in terms of results is more difficult to define at this stage of EUTF's lifetime.
-These include sectors such as livelihoods and health, social protection, as well as multi-faceted initiatives aiming to target out of school children.
+Interventions in sectors such as livelihoods and health, or social protection that focus on long-term, systemic change are recognised by the EUTF team and by stakeholders interviewed for this evaluation as requiring longer timeframes to yield results.
+Effectiveness in terms of results is, therefore, more difficult to assess at this stage of EUTF's lifetime.

 Several implementing partners and donors in Lebanon, Jordan and Turkey considered the EUTF to be less effective in livelihoods compared to other sectors.
-Results Reporting for livelihoods activities falls under Resilience and Local Development, and it combine KPIs that measure participation in outreach activities, improved infrastructure and services, cash assistance and skills development, among others.
+Results reporting for livelihoods activities falls under Resilience and Local Development, and it combine KPIs that measure participation in outreach activities, improved infrastructure and services, cash assistance and skills development, among others.
 Results related to income generation are low.
-For example, number of beneficiaries who benefitted from rapid employment schemes stood at 0.7%; community members reporting increased access to income generating activities was 0.2%; and employment days generated by project delivery were 0.9%.31 In the livelihoods sector, results are dependent on a number of factors, many of which are beyond the control of implementing partners or of the EUTF itself, which may impact in the longer term on the effectiveness of interventions examined in this evaluation.
-These include country contexts, employment regulations and permit structures, and the time available for implementation.
+For example, the number of beneficiaries who benefitted from rapid employment schemes stood at 0.7% of the target; community members reporting increased access to income generating activities was 0.2% of the target; and employment days generated by project delivery were 0.9%.
+In the livelihoods sector, results are dependent on a number of factors, many of which are beyond the control of implementing partners or of the EUTF itself, which may impact in the longer term on the effectiveness of interventions examined in this evaluation.
+These include country contexts, employment regulations and work permit structures, and the time available for implementation.